Managed installation

 Debian-based distros

 XPipe provides an apt repository at https://apt.xpipe.io.
 You can add this repository as an additional source to apt to be able to install XPipe through apt directly.
-An apt upgrade operation will also install the latest XPipe release automatically.
+The releases are signed with the GPG key https://xpipe.io/signatures/crschnick.gpg.
+This command will perform the setup steps automatically:

 sudo apt install wget gpg